 While browsing through the Windows 2000 SP2 kernel binary with the "strings" tool, I noted a UTF-16 encoded string "RealTimeIsUniversal" (NTOSKRNL.EXE:bbd4, NTKRNLPA.EXE:9304).
 It turned out that Windows NT tests a long forgotten undocumented registry entry

-for instructing the kernel that the RTC runs in UT (type REG_DWORD, values 0 for local time or 1 for Universal Time).
-When you set RealTimeIsUniversal=1, the kernel initialization code will jump after reading the CMOS clock over the section that translates local time into CMOS time and will take the CMOS time directly as the Universal Time kept by the NT kernel clock.
+That tells the kernel that the RTC runs in UT (type REG_DWORD, values 0 for local time or 1 for Universal Time).
+When you set RealTimeIsUniversal=1, the kernel initialization code that reads the CMOS clock will skip over the section that translates local time into Universal Time and will take the CMOS time directly as the Universal Time kept by the NT kernel clock.

 2001-07-09: I got a reply from someone in Microsoft's Base Kernel Team who got interested in RealTimeIsUniversal and they had a look at the relevant parts of the NT kernel source code.
 The RealTimeIsUniversal flag is there (a leftover from the days when NT still ran on RISC machines with UTC RTCs), but its implementation seems now incomplete and it is currently not covered by Microsoft's documentation and regression test suite, therefore using it is not recommended at this time.
 A couple of potential RealTimeIsUniversal bugs have been identified over the past few days, there might be more.
 For instance, the kernel debugger assumes that the CMOS time is local time and will get the time wrong when RealTimeIsUniversal=1.
 There might be a similar problem in the code that resumes processing after the CPU was suspended or in the code that calculates DST change times.
 I hope they will look into fixing these problems, but they haven't made any promise yet that RealTimeIsUniversal=1 will be officially supported.
 In any case, it is unfortunately too late at this stage for a fix to get into the forthcoming Windows XP release.
 Perhaps RealTimeIsUniversal=1 can be established as the default for new platforms such as IA64 where there is no DOS-compatibility requirement, and then it would be fully supported again?